Concessionary Purchase

 Affordability and Credit Checks

 Lenders will assess your affordability and credit history as with any mortgage application.
 They treat the gifted equity as they would any deposit so the affordability calculation remains the same as a standard purchase.
-See our Affordability Calculator for more information
+See our Affordability Calculator for more information.

 Potential Challenges and Considerations